lex-node/governance/constitution/constitution.md

 ### Citizenry / Users

 4.x The citizenry of the Pocket Network are end-Users in their capacities as such.
-End-Users utilize, rely upon and ejoy the benefits of the Pocket Network, and pay transaction fees and taxes (dilution through Block Rewards) where applicable.
-End-Users may be POKT holders, Persons who relay transactions to POKT Nodes for transmission to other blockchain networks or applications that rely on the Poket Network or its Nodes.
+End-Users utilize, rely upon and enjoy the benefits of the Pocket Network, and pay transaction fees and taxes (dilution through Block Rewards) where applicable.
+End-Users may be POKT holders, Persons who relay transactions to POKT Nodes for transmission to other blockchain networks or applications that rely on the Pocket Network or its Nodes.

 ## 5. Liability